 diazepam - injection, Valium (cont.)

 PRECAUTIONS: Before using diazepam, tell your doctor or pharmacist if you are allergic to it; or to other benzodiazepines (e.g., chlordiazepoxide); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: breathing trouble during sleep (sleep apnea), severe breathing problems (except in patients who are breathing with help from a machine), certain blood disorder (porphyria), certain eye problem (glaucoma), a certain muscle disease (myasthenia gravis).Before using this medication, tell your doctor your medical history, especially of: breathing problems (e.g., asthma), brain problems that could affect breathing (e.g., decreased consciousness, head injury), depression, history of drug/alcohol abuse, heart disease, kidney disease, liver disease, mental/mood disorders (e.g., depression), certain type of seizure (petit mal).This drug may make you dizzy or drowsy.
 For at least 3 hours after receiving this drug, you should not get out of bed without help.
 Do not drive, use machinery, or do any activity that requires alertness until the effects of the medication wear off (at least 24 hours).
 Avoid alcoholic beverages.Get up slowly to avoid dizziness and lightheadedness when rising from a sitting or lying position.
-Alcoholic beverages will increase these effects.Caution is advised when using this drug in children because it may affect children differently, causing restlessness or mental/mood changes (e.g., agitation, hallucinations) instead of calm.Caution is advised when using this drug in the elderly because they may be more sensitive to the effects of the drug, especially confusion and dizziness.
-This medication may also affect the elderly differently, causing restlessness or mental/mood changes (e.g., agitation, hallucinations) instead of calm.This medication is not recommended for use during pregnancy.
+Alcoholic beverages will increase these effects.Caution is advised when using this drug in children because it may affect children differently, causing restlessness or mental/mood changes (e.g., agitation, hallucinations) instead of calm.Older adults may be more sensitive to the side effects of this drug, especially drowsiness and loss of coordination.
+These side effects can increase the risk of falling.
+This medication may also affect the elderly differently, causing restlessness or mental/mood changes (such as agitation, hallucinations) instead of calm.This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.
 Consult your doctor before using this medication.This drug may pass into breast milk and have undesirable effects on a nursing infant.
 Therefore, breast-feeding while using this medication is not recommended.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration